bfdes/bfdes.github.io/posts/extending-react.md

 1. `createElement` should prevent children from being passed as `props.children`.
 2. `FileSystem.write` implementations should use the promise-based Node filesystem API.

 The ESLint React plugin regards passing children directly through props as [a bad practice](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-children-prop.md).
-It leads to quirks when children are _also_ passed through composition, as the transpiler discards `props.children` when calling the pragma.
+It leads to quirks when children are _also_ passed through composition, as the transpiler discards `props.children` when calling the JSX factory.
 The best we can do is warn the user:

 ```js
 // In createDir, createFile